Diagnosing and Preventing Instabilities in Recurrent Video Processing: Experiments

-Here, we chose to focus on video denoising and keep the evaluation of other video processing tasks for future work.
 We train our models using the Vimeo-90k septuplet dataset \cite{xue2019video}, consisting of about 90k 7-frame RGB sequences with a resolution of $448 \times 256$ downloaded from vimeo.com.
 We generate clean-noisy training pairs by applying Gaussian noise with standard deviation $\sigma = 30$.
 The recurrent networks are trained using backpropagation through time on sequences of 7 frames---making use of the full length of the Vimeo-90k sequences---on image crops of $64 \times 64$ pixels.
 We train using the Adam optimizer with a batch size of 32 for 600k steps.
-For comparison, we also consider the traditional non-recurrent methods BM3D~\cite{dabov2007image} and VNLB~\cite{arias2015towards} and the recurrent deep burst denoising network of~\cite{godard2018deep}, which we refer to as DBDNet and retrain in the same conditions as the other recurrent models.
+For comparison, we also consider the traditional patch-based methods BM3D~\cite{dabov2007image} and VNLB~\cite{arias2015towards}, the feedforward model FastDVDnet~\cite{tassano2020fastdvdnet} and the recurrent models FRVSR~\cite{frvsr} and DBDNet~\cite{godard2018deep}, which we train in the same conditions as the other recurrent models.
 In Table~\ref{table:PSNRs}, we show the numbers of parameters and processing speeds\footnote{We use the authors' implementations of BM3D (Matlab) and VNLB (C++).
-All our recurrent networks are implemented in TensorFlow.
+All other networks are implemented in TensorFlow.
 The processing speeds are indicative of an order of magnitude only.} (fps) of each method, as well as their denoising performances as measured by the PSNR on the first frame ($\text{PSNR}_1$), last frame ($\text{PSNR}_7$) and averaged over all the frames ($\text{PSNR}_{\text{mean}}$) on the first 1024 validation sequences of the Vimeo-90k septuplet dataset.
-Since BM3D processes sequences frame by frame, VNLB processes sequences all at once, and recurrent networks reuse information from one frame to the next, the performance of BM3D is flat over each sequence, it peaks on the median frame for VNLB and it peaks on the last frame for recurrent networks.
-VNLB outperforms other methods on average, but recurrent models have a higher PSNR on the seventh frame, and they are orders of magnitude faster to run.
-The performance on the last frame ($\text{PSNR}_7$) is of special interest as it can be regarded as an approximation of the plateaued performance of an online video denoiser applied to a very long sequence.
-For that reason, we focus on this metric in the rest of the paper.
-Among the different recurrent models, the VResNet backbone systematically outperforms the \mbox{VDnCNN} one, possibly partly because VDnCNN is slower to converge.
+The recurrent architecture FRVSR significantly outperforms other methods on the last frame and in average, while the feedforward architecture FastDVDnet performs best on the first frame.
+In general, recurrent architectures go through a ``burn-in'' period where performance increases over the first few frames before plateauing to their expected performance on a long sequence.
+For that reason, we focus on the $\text{PSNR}_7$ metric in the rest of the paper.
+Our VDnCNN and VResNet models can be considered as simplified versions of FRVSR, with the optical flow alignment network removed and with significantly less parameters.
+The VResNet backbone systematically outperforms the \mbox{VDnCNN} one, possibly partly because VDnCNN is slower to converge.
 Frame-recurrent architectures are the lightest and fastest, but feature-recurrence and RLSP yield better performance.
-Interestingly, VResNet-RLSP has about $60\%$ less parameters than DBDNet~\cite{godard2018deep}, is significantly faster and performs better ($+0.33$dB on $\text{PSNR}_7$).
+Interestingly, VResNet-RLSP performs better than DBDNet~\cite{godard2018deep} ($+0.33$dB on $\text{PSNR}_7$) with about $60\%$ less parameters.